mikewoodld/TheatricalPrevisContest/README.md

 If you were clever and found your way here before the official launch time of 5/18/20 @ 9:00am, please re-download your files.
 Some things have changed.

-I also still owe everyone the scoring rubric that judges will be using - that'll be here very soon.

 Please see the FAQ on the contest website.

 Known issues and their fixes will be added to the "issues" tab above.